 As shown above, the Scriptures - read in context - are abundantly clear as to when our Savior died; when He was buried; and that His resurrection would have been 3 days and 3 nights later.
 He did not rise on Sunday, and He never said to change His Sabbath to the first day of the week.
 Therefore, there is no reason for the mainstream Christian church to adhere to the Sunday Sabbath tradition.

 While many argue the exact meaning of "3 days and 3 nights" in an attempt to show that Friday-Sunday meets "3 days and 3 nights" or that the day of the crucifixion counts as the "1st day", or that "any part of a Hebrew day counts as a day", there is a curious fact very often overlooked.
-Yeshua said "A wicked and adulterous generation is asking for a sign?
+Yeshua said, in response to being asked for a miraculous sign to prove who he was, "A wicked and adulterous generation is asking for a sign?
 It will certainly not be given a sign except the sign of Yonah!
 'With that he left them and went off' ", (Matthew 12:39; Matthew 16:4; Luke 11:29).
 Three days and 3 night is the only sign!
 How can we diminish its meaning and impact by arguing over this only YHWH-given sign?
 It seems to be the only measure by which to assess the full meaning of the Messiah's relationship to us, as our Passover blood substitution.